 Customizations during playback or to the player are made via the player frontend, not via AWS.
 Customizations to the player can be made using a secure video player like that of VdoCipher or java scripts and styling elements for your open-source player.

 In the later part, we will also discuss How you can configure an S3 bucket to host your videos.
 We will do this via uploading video to the bucket, applying global distribution through CloudFront CDN, security, and playback.
-Using Amazon S3 with AWS CloudFront to host videos for OTT, on-demand viewing is highly scalable and a faster delivery approach.
+Using Amazon S3 video hosting with AWS CloudFront to host videos for OTT, on-demand viewing is highly scalable and a faster delivery approach.

 Planning an AWS-based Video Infrastructure